jkey-67/spyglass/README.md

 ## Features

  - Platforms supported: Executable for Windows, Linux and Mac directly from source.
- - A pilot may be KOS-checked right from in-game chat channels.
- - Quick batch KOS-checking of the Local system when foregrounding Spyglass.
  - Monitored intel chat channels are merged to one chat stream.
 You can add or remove channels via a menu option.
  - These chat channels can be rescanned on startup to allow for existing intel to be displayed
  - An interactive map of Providence / Catch is provided.
 Systems on the map display real-time intel data as reported through intel channels.